Tomato paste and sun protection

 References

-For sun protection and a younger-looking skin, don't bother with high-priced face creams or hours of work every day.
+For sun protection and a younger-looking skin, don't bother with high-priced face creams or hours of skin-care every day.
 Just buy some tomato paste.

-Did you know that the level of antioxidants in your diet can have a dramatic effect on your resistance to sunburn?
+Did you know that the level of antioxidants in your diet can have a significant effect on your resistance to sunburn?
 I have tried it myself.
-Eating antioxidant super foods for a couple of months allowed me to stay in the sun for about twice the time that I could previously, without any sign of redness on my skin the following day. (sunlight is highly beneficial).
+Eating high-antioxidant foods for a couple of months allowed me to stay in the sun for about twice the time that I could previously, without any sign of redness on my skin the following day. (sunlight is highly beneficial).

 Eating a little tomato paste mixed with oil every day is an excellent way to protect against sunburn, skin cancer, wrinkles, and to slow your aging.
 In a study (1) one group consumed 40 grams (2.5 tablespoons) of tomato paste mixed with 10 grams (2 teaspoons) of olive oil every day for 10 weeks, while the control group got only the olive oil.
 Both groups were exposed to a sun lamp at the beginning, middle, and end of the study.
 The UV exposure was just sufficient to lightly burn their skin.
 At the beginning of the study, and after four weeks, those who were eating tomato paste had little additional resistance to the sun.
 But after ten weeks the tomato-paste group showed 40 % less sun damage than the other group.